 The employee's premium share depends on which medical and dental plans are selected.
 Current premium rates are on the bottom of the Plan Summary.

-Marion County currently pays $1,546.00 toward the monthly premiums for MCEA, ONA, and Management health plans.
+Marion County currently pays $1,646.00 toward the monthly premiums for MCEA, ONA, MCDAA, Management, and Unrepresented health plans.

 If you are a current employee, you may submit enrollment forms electronically from the Employee Benefits Intranet page.